 - Swollen cheeks and jaw

 - Sore throat

-- Swollen salivary glands (in the mouth and throat)
+- Swollen glands in the mouth and throat

-- Stained or chipped teeth (due to contact with stomach acid)
+- Stained or chipped teeth—because of contact with stomach acid

 Bulimia can lead to severe heart problems.

 Copyright © Nucleus Medical Media, Inc.